 - Outputs and outcomes do you want to deliver?

-- Measure the impact of your project?
+- How will you measure the impact of your project?

-- Develop and improve your project?
+- How will you develop and improve your project?

-- Make your project sustainable longer term?
+- How will you make your project sustainable longer term?

 One Digital want to share and keep developing good practice in working with Digital Champions – how to set up a project and provide training and support.
 Our Community of Practice is still developing and we welcome your feedback and comments on your own experiences.
 If you would like to get in touch please contact us here.